Hrabal/TemPy/make_an_app/models.md

 ### Models for our App

-Our database is empty for no tables have been added, to do so we'll add to our app some models.
+Our database is currently empty because we haven't added any tables.
+To do so we'll add some models to our app.
 SQLAlchemy will take care of all the needed db instructions to create the tables for our models.

-Those models describe the entities we are going to use in our app.
-For a basic Contact Book the models are:
+These models describe the entities we are going to use in our app.
+For a basic Contact Book, the models are:

  * Person
  * Contact

-Let's open the `models.py` file and add those models:
+Let's open the `models.py` file and add these models:

 ```python
 # models.py